Part-Time-Team/scalavelli/README.md

 Be aware to execute first the server and after that how many clients you want.

-We don't provide guide to deploy on remote machine or containers.
+We don't provide the guide to deploy on a remote machine or containers.